vahid110/sqlxport/demo/spark_delta/README.md

 # 🧪 sql2data + Spark + Delta Lake Demo

-This demo shows how to extract data from PostgreSQL using [`sql2data`](https://github.com/vahid110/sql2data), convert it to [Delta Lake](https://delta.io) format using Apache Spark, and query it via Spark SQL — all locally and using only open source tools.
+This demo shows how to extract data from PostgreSQL using [`sql2data`](https://github.com/vahid110/sql2data), convert it to [Delta Lake](https://delta.io) and CSV format using Apache Spark, and query the results — all locally using only open source tools.

 ---

 ## 🚀 Overview

 - Extract data from PostgreSQL to Parquet using `sql2data`
-- Convert Parquet to Delta Lake using Apache Spark
+- Convert Parquet to **partitioned Delta Lake** using Apache Spark
+- Export same data as CSV (with header)
-- Query Delta Lake with Spark SQL
+- Query Delta and CSV outputs via Spark SQL
-- Optional previews with DuckDB or Jupyter Notebook
+- Optional preview using DuckDB or Jupyter Notebook

 ---